ceyhunkeklik/dotnet-core-uninstaller-mac/README.md

 # dotnet-core-uninstaller-mac

 ## How to Use

+* Clone the repository

+* Grant necessary permissions the uninstaller file with the following command

+`chmod +x <repository>/dotnet-core-uninstaller-mac.sh`

-You can use the uninstaller with the following command.
+* You can use the uninstaller with the following command.

 `<repository>/dotnet-core-uninstaller-mac.sh <version-number>`